 California's historic drought is causing drinking water to taste like dirt.
-Officials say, 'just add lemon'
+Just 'add lemon,' officials say

 (CNN)Something is off about Sacramento's water.
-It smells and tastes a little "earthy," residents are saying -- an effect of compounding climatechange crises: extreme heat, little to no precipitation and a historic drought that has gripped the region for the better part of a decade.
+It smells and tastes a little "earthy," residents are saying — an effect of compounding climate change crises: extreme heat, little to no precipitation and a historic drought that has gripped the region for the better part of a decade.

 Up and down the state of California, rivers, streams and reservoirs are drying up.
 In Sacramento, that has led to an increase in the concentration of geosmin in its drinking water, one of two organic compounds that give soil its characteristic smell.